itssubas/Mero-Codes/log.md

     - classes and instances, class variables
     - next day i'll be learning about classmethods, static methods, inheritances and more OOP stuffs

+Day 9

+    28th Dec, 2017
+    -learnt decorators first time.
+Regular method
+    is(self) method.
+Classmethod is cls method whereas we do not pass any first argument in static method.
+    @classmethod and @staticmethod are know as decorators